auth0/docs/articles/tokens/concepts/refresh-tokens.md

 For more information on our authentication pipeline, see [Introducing OIDC-Conformant Authentication](/api-auth/intro).
 :::

-## Refresh Token rotation

-Typically, Refresh Tokens should not be used in single-page applications and exposted client-side in the browser; specifically not in SPAs that implement the implicit flow.

-[Refresh Token rotation](/tokens/concepts/refresh-token-rotation) provides greater security by issuing a new Refresh Token with each request made to Auth0 for a new Access Token by a client using Refresh Tokens.
-Rotation consists of issuing a new token and invalidating its predecessor.
-By rotating the Refresh Token, the risk of a compromised Refresh Token is greatly reduced.
-Refresh Token rotation in Auth0 is built in conformance with the [OAuth 2.0 BCP](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-4.12).

 ## Restrictions and limitations

 * You can only get a Refresh Token if you are implementing the [Authorization Code Flow](/flows/concepts/auth-code), [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](/flows/concepts/auth-code-pkce), [Resource Owner Password Grant](/api-auth/grant/password), or [Device Authorization Flow](/flows/concepts/device-auth).

-* A Single-Page Application (normally implementing [Implicit Flow](/flows/concepts/implicit)) should not ever receive a Refresh Token.
+* A SPA (normally implementing [Implicit Flow](/flows/concepts/implicit)) should not ever receive a Refresh Token.
 A Refresh Token is essentially a user credential that allows a user to remain authenticated indefinitely.
 This sensitive information should be stored securely and *not* exposed client-side in a browser.

 * If you are implementing an SPA using [Implicit Flow](/flows/concepts/implicit) and you need to renew a token, the only secure option for doing so is to use [Silent Authentication](/api-auth/tutorials/silent-authentication).